What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 What is this?

-A state of imbalance of bacteria in which pathogenic bacteria increases due to lack of competition by commensal bacteria or by the ineffective immune response.
+A state of imbalance of bacteria in which pathogenic bacteria increase due to lack of competition by commensal bacteria or by the ineffective immune response.

 How do they imbalance?